arup-group/gelato/README.md

 ```

-You can run the tool from the command line, directly from the jar file.
 To generate KPI metrics in a local directory on your machine, assuming:

 - MATSim output directory is at `/path/to/my-model/outputs`